History gives us a sense of proportion: it’s an antidote to a lot of unfortunately human trends like self-importance and self-pity.

 “No, I hadn’t, unfortunately.
 Always wanted to, though.”
 He gets an “A” for effort.

-“Did you talk with them about their childhoods?”
+“Did you speak with them about their childhoods?”

 In the next post, I will describe how did I get to the roots of my family.